Robot-Will/Stino/README.md

 5. Compilating or uploading your sketch.

 ##Translation
-In the __lang__ directory, there are translation files.
+In the __language__ directory, there are translation files.
 Currently, all these files are generated from Arduino Translations (http://playground.arduino.cc/Main/LanguagesIDE).
 The translation files' name is the abbravation of the language according  to the ISO standard (http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
 Each file contains a line started with "LANG =", and the Plugin will look for this line to generate language list.
 As the translation files are automatically generated, the translations are not complete.
-If you want to make the tranlation better, you can revise the translation and email the file to me.
+If you want to make the tranlation better, you can revise the translations and email the file to me or pull request to me.